Reader in History and Professor at the Department of Art History, Conservation (Kulturvård). Deputy chair of department.

 - Development of norms for indoor climate and their consequences for the use of indoor environment and technology

-Management of larger research projects
+Leadership of larger research projects

 "An evaluation of previous policies on energy efficiency in buildings and their effects on energy use and historical values, Sweden 1974-2014."
 Funded by the Swedish Energy Agency 2015–2019.

 "Attacks on cultural heritage: causes and consequences" Cooperative project with the Department of Peace and Conflict Studies, Uppsala University.
 Internal grant 2016.

 "An historical perspective of energy efficiency in buildings."
 Funded by the Swedish Energy Agency 2011-15.